GarryPatchett/QuickVectors.FSharp/TUTORIAL.md

 The two colours that you specified are ready-made colours and others are available or you can make your own (see later).

+Don't forget to use `Some fillDefinition` rather than just `fillDefinition`; this is explained a bit more later on.

 If you send the code to the FSI your design should have changed.

 ![Tutorial Step 2 Image](/images/Tutorial-Step2.png "Tutorial Step 2")